 ^ Proof of CAMAL's mediæval origins!

 Newsletter Editor: Paul Dąbrowski

-In addition, non-Committee posts of * Social Secretary and Website Manager are held by Paul Dąbrowski and Robert Dąbrowski respectively.
+In addition, non-Committee posts of Social Secretary (nominal) and Website Manager are held by Paul Dąbrowski and Robert Dąbrowski respectively.

-* rôles exchanged by John (ex-nominal Social Secretary) and assumed by Paul, on a mutually-agreed temporary basis, following the resignation of Tony Lea as Membership Secretary soon after the 2019 AGM - to be ratified (or otherwise) at the next AGM.
+The exchange of rôles between John (ex-Social Secretary (nominal)) and Paul, on a mutually-agreed temporary basis, following the resignation of Tony Lea as Membership Secretary soon after the 2019 AGM - was ratified at the 2021 AGM.

-Similarly, if and when conferred, a rôle of Honorary Auditor was not ever a Committee post though, given the increasingly straightforward nature of our finances, this function had been formally rescinded at our 2018 AGM anyway!
+If and when conferred ever again, the rôle of Honorary Auditor would not, as previously, be a Committee post.
+However, given the increasingly straightforward nature of our finances, this function had been formally rescinded at our 2018 AGM.